vzabauski/puppet-elasticsearch/README.md

 2. Install puppet-elsticsearch as a module in your Puppet master's module path.

-3. Update the `server` and `port` variables in the `/etc/puppet/elasticsearch.yaml` with your Elasticserver, for example `http://127.0.0.1`, `9200`.
+3. Update the `elasticsearch_url` variable in the `/etc/puppet/elasticsearch.yaml` with your Elasticserver, for example `http://127.0.0.1:9200`.
 An example file is included.

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+4. Enable `elasticsearch` report processor on your master `puppet.conf`.

         [master]
         report = true
         reports = elasticsearch
-        pluginsync = true
+5. Enable reporting in client `puppet.conf`

         [agent]
         report = true
-        pluginsync = true

-5. Run the Puppet client and sync the report as a plugin
+6. Run the Puppet client and sync the report as a plugin

 Author
 ------

-Arno Broekhof <arnobroekhof@gmail.com>
+Forked from Arno Broekhof <arnobroekhof@gmail.com> repository.
+Further development by Valery Zabauski <dziki_jam@mail.ru>

 License
 -------